ward-framework/ward/README.md

 ### Installation

-This repository act as a base for Ward projects so you just need to clone it:
+1. This repository act as a base for Ward projects so you just need to clone it:
 ```sh
 git clone https://github.com/ColinEspinas/ward.git
 ```
-Then make the `public/index.html` file the root of your website.
+2. Make the `public/index.html` file the root of your website.

-Now go to the "/" route in your browser, you must see the Ward welcome page.
+3. Go to the "/" route in your browser, you must see the Ward welcome page.